sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/firmware_compile.md

 docker build -t rtk_everywhere_firmware --progress=plain .
 ```

-* If you rebuild the image completely from scratch, without using the cache, use:
+* If you want to rebuild the image completely from scratch, without using the cache, use:

 ```
 docker build -t rtk_everywhere_firmware --progress=plain --no-cache .
 ```

 Building the full Image from scratch is slow, taking several minutes.
-But you should only need to do it once - unless you make any changes to the Dockerfile.
+You should only need to do it once - unless you make any changes to the Dockerfile.

 * When you make changes to the source code and want to recompile, use: